 Abusive people love the passive aggressive game.
 Perfect for work, common at home, this behavior is one of the most used ones.

 When a person is passive aggressive it means that you will never get a confrontation.
-No constructive arguments, and you will never fight, but, at the same time, you will always have trouble in getting things done.
+No constructive arguments, and you will never fight, but, at the same time, you will always have trouble getting things done.
 If it is about work, some papers will always be missing, and you will be responsible for losing them when the boss calls the meeting, and at home, your favorite activity will never be possible for some reason.
 If you love Sunday night football, the abusive wife will always need you for something exactly at that time.

 Jealousy shouldn’t be taken just as a couple’s problem.
 It is a very common case in work offices, schools, and among family members.
 When people feel jealous, they can portray their feelings in many ways.
 Looking down upon your work, acting possessive, humiliating you and similar behavior can be expected.

 Feeling some jealousy every now and then is not something to be concerned about but when it gets out of hand and the person feeling it does something too extreme to sabotage the person they are jealous of, it’s a sign to be concerned about.
 Extreme jealousy is a serious mental abuse symptom.

 If you have a problem with a person who is always trying to control you, then you are with an abusive person.
 They will always try to tell you what to do which doesn’t even make sense sometimes.
 Things must be done the way they want and all your actions must be in accordance with their needs and plans.
 Being controlled all the time is exhausting and should be stopped right away.